Phobos-developers/Phobos/docs/User-Interface.md

   - Larger passengers are loaded first, and transports with smaller size limits are used first.
   - At a given unit size and size limit, passengers will be diversely distributed into transports if possible.
   - Ares `Passengers.Allowed=` and `Passengers.Disallowed=` are taken into account.
-- It also supports Bio Reactors and Tank Bunkers.
+- It also supports Bio Reactors, Tank Bunkers, and garrisonable structures.
 Select valid candidates and multiple said buildings while pressing Shift, then press the auto load hotkey, the units will be distributed among these buildings and will be ordered to enter them.
   - If auto board transport can happen among selected units, then said logic takes precedence.
   - A building is viewed as a Bio Reactor if it has `Passengers` >= 1, and it has `InfantryAbsorb=yes`.
   - A building is viewed as a Tank Bunker if it has `Bunker=yes`.
+  - Neutral buildings can't be selected with own troops at a same time.
+Select either multiple Battle Bunkers or already partly garrisoned civilian structures to make use of the auto load hotkey.
 - For localization add `TXT_AUTO_LOAD` and `TXT_AUTO_LOAD_DESC` into your `.csf` file.

 ## Loading screen